 Related videos:

-The Caracas Metro and the Tuy Valley Railway were also out of service, while electricity and water services were reported to be "severely affected" in multiple areas of the country, according to Rodríguez herself.
+The Caracas Metro and the Tuy Valley Railways were also out of service, while electricity and water services were reported to be "severely affected" in multiple areas of the country, according to Rodríguez herself.

 To coordinate the response to the crisis, the acting president appointed Major Sulbarán as the sole authority of the Venezuelan state in the face of the emergency.